uswds/uswds-site/_together/01-summary.md

   heading="Accessibility"
-  sub-heading="Supporting the ability of all people to understand and enjoy digital experiences" bullets=page.bullet_list_accessibility example="Whether a user is accessing services using a sip-and-puff or a screen reader, or on a pre-paid mobile phone, the user can successfully complete the necessary tasks." color="green"
+  sub-heading="Supporting the ability of all people to understand and enjoy digital experiences" bullets=page.bullet_list_accessibility example="Whether a user is accessing services using a sip-and-puff or a screen reader, or on a pre-paid mobile phone, the user can successfully complete the necessary tasks with equal effort." color="green"
 %}